OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Full control, monitoring and accounting of virtual infrastructure resources

-- Virtual routers and security groups
+- Virtual routers

+-  :ref:`Security Groups <security_groups>` to define firewall rules and apply them to Virtual Machines

 **INTERFACES FOR ADMINISTRATORS AND ADVANCED USERS**